magnusnosnes/LineageHomology/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of GeoLineages is to provide a set of functions that are used to analyse the outputs from ancestral state analyses.
+GeoLineages provides a set of functions that can analyze the outputs from ancestral state reconstruction to estimate if taxa have inhereted traits by homology or if their character state represents a novelty wrt. the other taxa in the tree.

 ## Installation